-Article 218(9) TFEU provides for decisions establishing "the positions to be adopted on the Union's behalf in a body set up by an agreement, when that body is called upon to adopt acts having legal effects, with the exception of acts supplementing or amending the institutional framework of this agreement".
+The Euratom Treaty contains no provision equivalent to Article 218(9) TFEU for Council decisions establishing the positions to be adopted on the Union's behalf in a body set up by an agreement, when that body is called upon to adopt acts having legal effects.
+When a body set up by an agreement concluded by Euratom, such as the ECT, adopts acts having legal effects, the procedures provided in Articles 101 of the Euratom Treaty apply.